yuchenwang3/yuchenwang3/README.md

 👋 Hello there!
 I’m @wangyuchen333.

-- 👀 I'm deeply fascinated by Large Language Models (LLMs).
+- 👀 I'm deeply fascinated by Large Language Models.

 - 🌱 I'm currently in the midst of seeking a Research Assistant (RA) position.